wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 # Testing and Monitoring Prompts

 In the previous chapter we covered how to use prompt engineering to get useful results out of an LLM.
-Despite all the prompt engineering techniques we covered, you'll find that building an LLM-based application is hard.
+Despite all the prompt engineering techniques available, you'll find that building an LLM-based application is hard.
 The response will be different every time you use your prompt.
 There is only one way to make sure your application works reasonably well, you're going to have to test and continuously improve it.